Odhynn/Naerk/content/Factions/Twilight Veil.md

 > > | Region | [[Belgosreim]], [[Kansdar]] Caves |
 > > | Leader | ? |

+## History

+This group of shamans and witches was founded by [[Arothal]] and other powerful spellcasters before the [[Ghost War]].
+All its members were required to be able to harness spirit spells.

+In the year 1893, a group of wizards defected from the Twilight Veil.
+The reasons for their departure seemed unknown at first, but gradually became known. [[Arothal]] had been absent for many decades from the Caves of [[Kansdar]], and thus had given in his absence the margin to create many sects.
+Various wizards and witches began experimenting with torture and blood magic, and did not hesitate to contact the Fiendish Lord [[Molhur]] to teach them more powerful rituals.
+All of these acts were beyond even the Twilight Veil's great limits of tolerance, and so soon all of them were relieved of their duties and banished from the cave.

+With no one to stop them from engaging in their forbidden rites and spells, the renegades soon began to gain more and more power.
+They put no moral barrier to their power, and began to summon Asuras and destroy villages.
+They killed the captives in ceremonies to get more power, and once they gathered enough they attacked larger settlements.
+They moved northeast, into the tundra, and invaded Guldak.
+They enchanted all the inhabitants without exception and sacrificed them in a gruesome ceremony, which included many savage tortures.

-A group of shamans and witches founded by [[Arothal]] and other powerful spellcasters.
-All its members are required to be able to harness spirit spells.
-They organised a siege on [[Clapten]] as they hated the way the whalers lack of respect on the ways of the north.
+They organised a siege on [[Clapten]] at 4740, as they hated the way the whalers lack of respect on the ways of the north.